ggxchain/documentation/docs/glossary.md

 ## Staking

-"Reserving" tokens (for GGX network, GGX tokens) which are put up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
+"Reserving" tokens (for GGX network, GGX tokens) that are put up as "collateral" for a chance to produce a valid block (and thus obtain a block reward).
 Validators and nominators (who back validators through NPoS) together stake their GGX tokens in order to add blocks.

 ## Stash account

-In Golden Gate, a stash account is the primary account that holds a user's GGX tokens and is used for staking and nominating on the network.
+In Golden Gate, a stash account is a primary account that holds a user's GGX tokens and is used for staking and nominating on the network.
 When a user wants to participate in staking and nominating activities, they must first transfer their GGX tokens to their stash account.

 ## State transition function

 A function which describes how the state of a blockchain can be transformed.
 For example, it may describe how tokens can be transferred from one account to another.

 ## Substrate

 Substrate is an open-source modular framework for building custom blockchain networks and decentralized applications (dApps).
-It is developed by Parity Technologies, and is designed to be flexible, scalable, and easy to use.
+It is developed by Parity Technologies and is designed to be flexible, scalable, and easy to use.

 Substrate provides a set of pre-built modules that developers can use to create customized blockchain networks and dApps.
 These modules include functionality for consensus, networking, storage, governance, and more, allowing developers to quickly build and launch their own blockchain-based projects.